Marcie and The Cookies: History

-Marcie Jones started as a teenager with The Thunderbirds at Canterbury Ballroom and Preston Town Hall in Melbourne, Australia, in the early 1960s.
+Marcie Jones was born in Melbourne, Victoria on 26 June 1945.
+She started as a teenager with The Thunderbirds at Canterbury Ballroom and Preston Town Hall in Melbourne, Australia, in the early 1960s.
 She then went on to perform with Normie Rowe's band The Playboys and appeared on the "Go-Show".
 She issued five singles from 1965 to 1967 on the Sunshine label with some minor chart success.